stufro/stufro.com/_drafts/parallel-gitlab-cucumber.md

 apps?" and "how did it get this slow?", such questions rarely have a quick and cheap answer.

 # Parallelizing
-One quick win which often yields results is running your tests in parallel, there's a popular gem called [parallel_tests](https://github.com/grosser/parallel_tests) which allows you to run Test::Unit, RSpec, Cucumber or Spinach in parallel on multiple CPU cores.
+One quick win which often yields results is running your tests in parallel.
+There's a popular gem called [parallel_tests](https://github.com/grosser/parallel_tests) which allows you to run Test::Unit, RSpec, Cucumber or Spinach in parallel on multiple CPU cores concurrently.

 We had used this gem in the project in the past but removed it after facing many issues with flapping tests and timeouts.
 I suspect this was no fault of the gem, rather our use of it or poor tests causing side effects.